 Apple FCPX and the Making Of Whiskey Tango Foxtrot

-COW Library : Apple Final Cut Pro X Debates : Tim Wilson : Apple FCPX and the Making Of Whiskey Tango Foxtrot
+COW Library : Creative Community Conversations (was FCPX Debates) : Tim Wilson : Apple FCPX and the Making Of Whiskey Tango Foxtrot

 There are 1200 visual effects shots in this movie.